 Generalized Linear Models (GLM) were used to identify which habitat variables were associated with cryptic bird occupancy and abundance in 2012 and 2013.
 Occupancy data (binary presence/absence data) were analysed using a binomial distribution and a logit-link function.
 Abundance data were analysed using a Poisson distribution.
 The wetland habitat features used in these models are described in Table 1.
-Since the Little Bittern, Baillon's Crake, Buff-banded Rail, Dusky Moorhen and Lewin's Rail each made up less than 1% of overall cryptic bird detections (n=1-16 observations per species per year), they were not included in the habitat analyses.
+Candidate habitat variables and habitat models were based on a review of key habitat features for the target species, drawn from expert models and published reports of habitat requirements (O'Connor et al. 2012; Marchant and Higgins 1990; Higgins 1993; Higgins and Davies 1996).
+Since the Australian Little Bittern, Baillon's Crake, Buffbanded Rail, Dusky Moorhen and Lewin's Rail each made up less than 1% of overall cryptic bird detections (n=1-16 observations per species per year), they were not included in the habitat analyses.

-To reduce the number of models to be considered for each species, two 'full' models were analysed with survey visit (8 surveys over the 2 years) as an ordinal variable.
+To reduce the number of models to be considered for each species (Burnham and Anderson 2002), two 'full' models were analysed with survey visit (8 surveys over the 2 years) as an ordinal variable.
 Model 1 contained all 14 habitat variables (Table 3) at the local (2 ha) scale, whereas Model 2 contained all 14 habitat variables at a broader landscape scale (within a 100m buffer zone from the centre point of the 2 ha plot).
 The model outputs were inspected for non-significant terms, which were removed from further analyses (Step 1).
 Next, 10 different models were run: one null model, one model that considered local reed cover only, one 'full' model at the local scale, one "full" model at the broader landscape scale, and 6 models that included the most likely combinations of significant variables from Step 1 (see discussion in Burnham and Anderson 2002 pages 333-334).
-Model selection was based on ΔAIC (Akaike Information Criteria) values that were calculated using corrected AIC values (AIC_C).
+Model selection was based on $\Delta$ AIC (Akaike Information Criteria) values that were calculated using corrected AIC values (AICc).

-AIC_C was calculated using the equation below:
+AICc was calculated using the equation below: